phorton1/base-apps-gitMUI/docs/config.md

 - id (overloaded) - the id of the submodule repo will be that of repo on gitHub.
-- parent_repo (added) - will be set as a pointer to the actual parent repo object in the gitUI program
+- parent_repo (added) - will be set as a pointer to the actual parent repo object in the gitMUI program
 - rel_path (added) - will be stored on the object.

 By convention, the presence of {parent_repo} is